What are Fannie Mae and Freddie Mac Loans?

 In most cases with a Fannie Mae or Freddie Mac loan you can even avoid paying expensive monthly PMI (Private Mortgage Insurance) if you’re working with the right Mortgage Lender.
-Generally this consists of a slight increase in your interest rate, but results in a significantly lower monthly payment.
-Additionally, with this option you can roll the closing costs into your offer and have the seller contribute towards them or ask the Lender to offer you an option in which they pick up the tab on the closing costs.
-This will reduce the money needed by the borrower to just the down payment contribution.
+Generally, this consists of a slight increase in your interest rate but results in a significantly lower monthly payment.
+Additionally, with this option, you can roll the closing costs into your offer and have the seller contribute towards them or ask the Lender to offer you an option in which they pick up the tab on the closing costs.
+This will reduce the money needed by the borrower towards just the down payment contribution.
 A buyer can qualify for all these options with less than perfect credit.

 The 3% down options are restricted to buying a primary residence and single family home with a conventional mortgage.
 Some of the guidelines for the 3% down mortgage program include:

 - Terms of up to 30 years